state-adapt/state-adapt/libs/spaghetti-core/spec.md

 - The shared package owns `analyzeFunction`, `analyzeFile`, and `analyzeProject`, plus the public command, distance, declaration, function, file, and project result types.
 V1 command paths are empty and call/file distances are zero, leaving the result shape forward-compatible with call-chain analysis.
 - Scoring begins with configurable base scores per command kind and configurable line-distance, scope-distance, and function-size weights.
 Consumer thresholds remain independently configurable.
 - ESLint rules and the reporting CLI consume shared analysis results.
 They do not walk or interpret ASTs themselves; the report exposes both readable text and complete JSON.

+---

+## Stable V2 decisions

+- A call that resolves to a project function contributes that function's actual downstream commands instead of a generic discarded-call command.
+Calls that cannot be resolved remain direct discarded-call commands.
+- Each inherited command keeps its original command location and origin function.
+Its ordered call path runs from the analyzed caller toward the origin, and each hop records caller, callee, call and definition locations, and line, scope, function-call, and file distance.
+- Project analysis resolves lexical same-file calls and named, aliased, default, and namespace calls through relative TypeScript/JavaScript imports.
+Single-file analysis applies the same propagation to functions available in that file.
+- Recursive expansion is bounded by the functions already visited on the current path.
+Distinct acyclic call paths remain distinct because they represent distinct ways a caller can cause a command.
+- Call-chain distance is accumulated onto the command.
+Function-call and file scoring weights are available with zero defaults, while the broader scoring model remains reserved for V4.